 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 3 tablespoon seasoning i.e. Meat Magic or Montreal steak seasoning

 - 3 ribs celery sliced

-- 1 large Vidalia onion cut into thin wedges
+- 1 large Vidalia or sweet onion cut into thin wedges

 - 3 garlic cloves minced

 - 1 bay leaf